A Network Watchtower for everyone

 Community Threat Intel

-Opt in to contribute anonymized telemetry to help build a shared threat network.
+Contribute privacy-reduced, pseudonymous telemetry — on by default, opt out any time — to help build a shared threat network.
 Every Vedetta instance makes every other instance smarter.
 Strength in numbers.

 Runs Anywhere

-Deploy on a Raspberry Pi, a Windows PC, or a Mac.
+Deploy on a Raspberry Pi, a Linux server, or a Mac.
 Docker-based Core with native sensors.
-Five minutes to full network visibility.
+Self-hosted, LAN-first visibility you fully control.

 DNS Monitoring